 Recommended: Identify OSD.exe related errors

-If OSD.exe is located in a subfolder of C:\, the security rating is 49% dangerous.
-The file size is 204,800 bytes (88% of all occurrences) or 36,864 bytes.
+If OSD.exe is located in a subfolder of C:\, the security rating is 50% dangerous.
+The file size is 204,800 bytes.
 The program has no visible window.
-The software starts when Windows starts (see Registry key: MACHINE\Run, MACHINE\User Shell Folders).
+The program is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\User Shell Folders).
 The OSD.exe file is not a Windows system file.

 If OSD.exe is located in the C:\Windows folder, the security rating is 60% dangerous.
 The file size is 86,016 bytes.